-Published last week in PLOS Medicine, the large studies — one by researchers at France’s Institut National de la Santé et de la Recherche Médicale and the other by scientists at Brigham Women’s Hospital and Harvard Medical School — both posed the question of whether there was a connection and both found there was.
+Published last week in PLOS Medicine, the large studies, both found a connection.
+One study was done by researchers at France’s Université Paris Sud.
+The other was conducted by scientists at Brigham Women’s Hospital and Harvard Medical School –

 That corresponds to about an 8 percent risk of developing breast cancer for those women without moles and an 11 percent risk for those with 15 or more moles.

 In another illustration of the power of 23andMe’s database our researchers were able to very quickly look at our own data to see if we could find the same association between the number of moles and risk for breast cancer.
 We did.
 As with the two recent studies, our data also showed that the more moles a woman had, the higher their risk for breast cancer.”

 So why look at moles when studying breast cancer?

 A Possible Connection with Moles

 Moles are typically associated with the risk for skin cancer, but researchers decided to look at their possible connection to breast cancer because the production of moles is associated with higher levels of estrogen and progesterone.

 Those two hormones may also be associated with the development of breast cancer.
 Several studies have found a hormonal influence on whether women develop breast cancer.
 And, as the editors of the study noted, women who don’t have children or have the late in life, are at “a higher breast cancer risk than women who have several children when they are young because pregnancy alters sex hormone levels.”

 So researchers thought that the number of moles may help be a predictor for breast cancer risk.
 The data seem to indicate that is true.

 Both studies are illustrative of the power of being able to look at seemingly unrelated traits to learn more about the underlying biology of disease.